vlitzke/kitchenflies/walkthrough/2_trim/README.md

 Raw FASTQ reads will be trimmed for a minimum BQ >18 and a minimum length (fragments greater than 75 base pairs) using cutadapt[^1].

+Note: both Compressed in- and output files are supported (.gz).

 ```
 cutadapt \
 -q 18 \